 Obe - 11" x 14" Boxer Dog Acrylic painting

-I was asked to create an Acrylic painting of Obie the Boxer dog as a surprise gift to a lady in the USA.
-The reference photo was a beautiful pose and of great quality and I was able to gather lots of detail from the reference image to create this special memorial painting of Obe.
+I was asked to create an acrylic painting of a Boxer dog called Obie, as a surprise gift from friends online to a lady in the USA.
+The reference photo was a beautiful pose and of great quality, so I was able to gather lots of detail to be able to create this special memorial painting of him.

-All my Acrylic paintings are created using a mixture of professional paint colours and mediums which offer texture to the painting.
-The background texture was created using a palette knife and texture was limited on Obie himself except for a light layering of fur texture.
-Nearly 40 Facebook friends clubbed together to book this surprise portrait of Obe and it was lovely to hear how happy the recipient was upon receiving such a thoughtful gift from great friends!
+My acrylic paintings are created using a mixture of vibrant colour and sometimes I will include a medium or two, which provides texture.
+The background texture was created with moulding paste and applied with a palette knife.
+Nearly 40 Facebook friends clubbed together to book this surprise portrait, and it was lovely to hear how happy the recipient was upon receiving such a thoughtful gift from great friends!

-You can take a look at my COLOURED PENCIL ART GALLERY to see more Pet portraits created in Coloured pencils and if you wish to find out more about booking a Commission with me, you can find out more HERE.
+You can take a look at my COLOURED PENCIL ART GALLERY to see more pet portraits created in coloured pencils and if you wish to find out more about booking your own commission with me, you can find out more HERE.
 You can also fill in the BOOKING form to request a no-obligation quote or place your booking.
-Should you need help at any time, feel free to get in touch: firstname.lastname@example.org or call me on: 07854 677416
+Should you need help at any time, feel free to get in touch: email@example.com or call me on: 07854 677416

 I have begun a couple of new Acrylic paintings to join my ever growing collection.
 After painting our Springer Spaniel swimming, having 2 Labradors also I wanted to create a trio of paintings of them and after thoroughly enjoying painting the water in Casper's painting, I decided that this would be the theme of the trio and so went off to Woodhorn's QEII park here in Northumberland to get some photographs of him.
 Haze is rather excitable and went off jumping in to the water on numerous occasions, which caused him to sprain his tail! poor boy!
 Luckily, it was ok after a few days and it did not bother him much, so I got a lovely, natural photograph of him enjoying his swim on a sunny Sunday!
 Here is progress so far of the rough base layers, this is also a 11" x 14" on Gessobord.

-It has been rather quiet on both my Social media & News blog with Art progress posts however I have been quietly busy with both pencils and paints recently and thought I would finally share updates so far.
+It has been quiet on both my social media & news blog, with progress posts somewhat lacking.
+However, I have been quietly busy with drawings and paintings recently and wanted to share some updates.

-If you wish to view more of my pencil works, you can find more in the COLOURED PENCIL GALLERY
+If you wish to view more of my pencil drawings, you can find more at the COLOURED PENCIL GALLERY

 Here is one of the new style Acrylic paintings that I have been working on the last few days.
 An Acrylic painting can look rather untidy during the creation process as Acrylics can dry so quickly.
 Once the Canvas is fully covered I then move on to defining the detail which softens the looser application of the underlayers.